 OK, So what now?

-I think its time that we Leaders (yes you!) dialled up the authenticity and compassion don’t you?
+I think its time that leaders dialled up the authenticity and compassion don’t you?
 By that, I mean connect more deeply with the human you have asked ‘How are you?’ by having a caring, compassionate and accountable second question ready.
 Demonstrate that you care, have compassion and respect the person you are enquiring after.
-As Veronica Dearly puts it, ‘don’t be a dick, it’s not hard!’
 Daniel Goleman says that leaders are so busy, in a hurry, intent on task, self-absorbed, that we forget to notice others and demonstrate compassion.

-How to not be a dick!
+How to not be a self-absorbed leader.
 A Step By Step Guide.

 |Your 1st Question||Their “Busy” Answer||Your 2nd “not being a dick” Question|